Emergency Water Removal Program

 The EWRP mitigates the below types of incidents by helping get rid of the water before it turns into a larger, more costly issue.
 You’ll want to make sure you understand how costs associated with losses like these may be covered by your insurance policy or might need additional optional coverage for protection.

-Some of the most common water losses include:
+Some of the most common causes of water damage include:

 - Ruptured water heater